-- "People make too much of the feelings and sensitivity of animals - It's not really my problem if others are in trouble and need help - Sometimes I feel a real compassion for everyone - I'm easily irritated by people who argue with me - If I see people in need, I try to help them one way or another" 402
+- "People make too much of the feelings and sensitivity of animals - It's not really my problem if others are in trouble and need help - Sometimes I feel a real compassion for everyone - I'm easily irritated by people who argue with me - If I see people in need, I try to help them one way or another" 391

 The first wave of data collection took place between December 1997 and June 1998.
 Since Ardelt is interested in aging and wisdom effects in aging, participants included 180 older adults, with ages ranging from 52 to 87 years with a median age of 72.
 Of the total respondents, 73% were women, 29% had completed high school (as highest educational level), 17% had completed some university, 13% had completed a bachelor's degree, and 31% had completed a graduate degree.
-Results showed that five participants scored below the 25% quartile on each of the three dimensions of wisdom, 28 participants scored above the 25% quartile but below the 75% quartile on each of the three dimensions.
+Results showed that five participants scored below the 25% quartile on each of the three dimensions of wisdom, 28 participants scored above the 25% quartile but below the 75% quartile on each of the three dimensions; and 12 participants scored above 75% on each of the three dimensions.
 The scores of the other participants, who did not have consistent scores on each of the dimensions (e.g., high for affect but low for reflective), were combined together and averaged.
 However, these scores were not reported.